How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Figuring out the HTS Code

-This part can be difficult, especially if it’s a new product that takes a decent amount of searching to find the right product category.
+This part can be challenging, especially if it’s a new product that requires a significant amount of research to identify the correct product category.
 Of course, if you’re importing an existing product, then it should have a classification.
-But if you are importing a new product that does not exist in the market, the easiest way to do it is to look for similar items or items made of the same material.
+However, if you are importing a new product that does not currently exist in the market, the easiest way to do so is to look for similar items or those made of the same material.

 Looking up the Tariffs of Your Product

 This is for importing into the United States; however, almost every other country posts the rates on a publicly available government website.
-Mostly, the rates will be done by the department or ministry that handles trade.
-You can use the same HTS tool to look up your tariffs as you did to look up the HTS code: https://hts.usitc.gov/.
+Primarily, the rates will be determined by the department or ministry responsible for trade.
+You can use the same HTS tool to look up your tariffs as you did to look up the HTS code: https://hts.usitc.gov/

 If you are importing from China into the United States, you can view the complete list of affected products and their tariffs here [PDF Warning]: https://ustr.gov/sites/default/files/2018-13248.pdf